-Our first litter turned 4 in August 2018.
-Time has flown by and I have gone from advertising on Craigslist to a waitlist of over 20.
+Our first litter will be 7 years old in August 2021.
+Time has flown by and I have gone from advertising on Craigslist to a waitlist of 20.
 I am so grateful for the love that we have received.
 THANK YOU.

 With this new attention, I have seen an increase in the amount of messages that I receive asking to come over and meet our dogs or play with puppies.
 I have also been surprised by a few random people that never even called me, they just showed up at my front door.
 Just to be clear, that is scary and I would never invite you in my house if you do that.
 The only downside to this home based business is that I don’t have an office or kennel outside our home for people to visit.